Nouabalé-Ndoki National Park: Fauna

-The trees and plants flourish within this climate.
-Nouable-Ndoki National Park is a very lush rainforest.
-It is home to 24 distinct types of vegetation.
-However, the dominant vegetation is of Gilbertiodendron dewervei (G. dewevevri in the upland region and away from water courses in large areas; mixed and swamp forests are also a feature.
-The forest has many “bais” meaning ”cleared areas”.
-Over 1000 different plant and tree species have been identified.
-G. dewevevri is a supra-annual seed crop and it is “thought that mast fruiting may have occurred to combat seed production through predator satiation.”
-Its characteristics are defined as “79% of its stems above 10 cm at breast height and 88% of the basal area.”
-These seeds are destroyed by beetles.
-However, they form the major food source for a large number of mammals such as rodents, duikers (cephelophus spp.), pigs (Putamoechoerus porcus and hylochoerus meinertzhagen), buffalo (Syncerus caffer), elephants, and particularly gorillas.
+The park plays host to over 300 different kinds of birds, including eagles, hawks, owls, vultures, herons and parrots.
+It has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

+Crocodiles and blood-sucking insects are also part of the forest fauna.
+Herpetofaunal studies have been conducted in four areas, recording 20 amphibian and 14 reptile species in the southern edge of the park; of these, the frogs include Aubria masako, Amietophrynus regularis, Cryptothylax greshoffii, Hyperolius balfouri, H. brachiofasciatus, Leptopelis brevirostris and L. calcaratus meridionalis.

-Conservation measures
+Conservation

 Conservation efforts undertaken are not limited to the Nouabale-Ndoki National Park alone but also to the two other parks of the tri region, and also the entire Sangha River Tri-national Protected Area that encompasses more than 96% of the land area.
-The countries who have formed the tri-national organization under a trans-boundary program through the efforts of the World Wide Fund for Nature (WWF) are the Central African Republic, the Congo and the Cameroon.
+The countries who have formed the tri-national organization under a trans-boundary program through the efforts of the World Wide Fund for Nature (WWF) are the Central African Republic, the Congo and Cameroon.
 This organizational effort has ensured appropriate actions being implemented related to anti-poaching, research and the promotion of tourism to the rain forests.

 A regular feature of this effort is the meetings that are held at regular intervals of the three park-administrations, as well as the prefects of the three countries.
 Patrolling of the parks is carried out by regular joint patrols to ensure that poaching, smuggling of ivory and unauthorized fishing and carriage fire arms do not happen in the reserve park.
 Visitors can visit the park only in a group as part of an organized tour arranged by professional wild life tour operators.
+Numerous providers run safaris into the park in order to fund conservation efforts and raise awareness about the wildlife.

 Conservation measures are supported by the German Cooperation of Technical Collaboration (GTC) in Central African Republic and Cameroon, and the World Wildlife Fund for Nature (WWF) and Wildlife Conservation Society (WCS - New York) in the Congo.
 A trust fund, flush with funds, has also been created for the purpose of conservation of the parks.
 The national park has also its several research projects that are financially supported by USAID-CARPE, U.S. Fish & Wildlife Service, Columbus Zoo, and the MacArthur Foundation.
 Consequent to extensive international support, the park is now considered not only nationally important, but also an internationally recognised conservation area of immense importance, with a very well established infrastructure, skilled personnel, and substantial economic backing.